types of mead

 1. Basic Mead – made only of honey, water and yeast (eventually with a small amount of acid, either natural or artificial, to balance the sweetness.

-2. Bochet – in this mead, honey is caramelized or burned separately before added the water.
+2. Bochet – in this mead, honey is caramelized or burned separately before adding the water.
 People have claimed it smells like burned marshmallows or caramel.

 5. Cyser – a mead made with apples.
 Also known as cider.